exasol/virtual-schema-common-java/doc/development/api/virtual_schema_api.md

 ```

 Notes
 * `schemaMetadata` is optional.
-It can be skipped if the adapter does not want to refresh (e.g. because he detected that there is no change).
+It can be skipped if the adapter does not want to refresh (e.g. because it detected that there is no change).
 * `requestedTables` must exist if and only if the element existed in the request.
 The values must be the same as in the request (to make sure that Adapter only refreshed these tables).

 ### Set Properties

 Request to set properties.
-The Adapter can decide whether he needs to send back new metadata.
+The Adapter can decide whether it needs to send back new metadata.
 The Adapter is allowed to throw an Exception if the user provided invalid properties or in case of any other problems (e.g. connectivity).

 **Request:**